awslabs/clickstream-analytics-on-aws/docs/en/analytics/realtime/index.md

 2. You must enable realtime streaming for the app.

 ## Start and stop
 You can start and stop the realtime data streaming by switching on and off the toggle to avoid unnecessary cost.
-In the backend, this option starts and stops the Flink application which process the clickstream events.
+In the backend, this option starts and stops the Flink application which processes the clickstream events.

 ## Data sources and metrics
 Realtime report is created based on the following QuickSight datasets: